cybershujin/Workshop-Materials/README.md

 - ChatGPT Plus subscription ($20) and/or Claude.ai Pro or Team Plan (we will cover both of these in class)
 - Ability to reach other AI sites such as perplexity, gamma.app, HuggingFace, Keras,io and Google Colab

+  To prepare yourself for the hands-on portion of the class, you must choose between the **Download Option** or the **Cloud Hosted Option** instructions below.
+  Instructor generally recommends the download option, because this will best allow you to gain skills you will need to using these models with non-public data sets.
+However, the **Cloud Hosted Option** is a much faster setup.

 **Download Option**

 First download this folder from this github and save to your desktop.